-- 18.1 A student should register to re-do a core course wherein "I" or "W" grade is awarded.
-If the student is awarded "I", or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 18.2 A student who is awarded "U" or "AB" grade in a course shall write the semester-end examination as arrear examination, at the end of the next semester, along with the regular examinations of next semester courses.

-18.3 The marks earned earlier in the continuous assessments for the course, will be used for grading along with the marks earned in the semester end arrear examination of the course.
+- 18.1 A student should register to re-do a core course wherein "W" grade is awarded.
+If the student is awarded "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 18.2 A student who is awarded "U" or "AB" grade in a course shall write the semester-end examination as arrear examination, at the end of the next semester, along with the regular examinations of next semester courses. - 18.3 A student who is awarded "U" or "AB" grade in a course will have the option of either to write semester end arrear examination at the end of the subsequent semesters, or to redo the course whenever the course is offered.
+Marks earned during the redo period in the continuous assessment for the course, will be used for grading along with the marks earned in the end-semester (re-do) examination. - 18.4 If any student obtained "U" or "AB" grade, the marks earned during the redo period for the continuous assessment for that course will be considered for further appearance as arrears. - 18.5 If a student with "U" or "AB" grade prefers to redo any particular course fails to earn the minimum 75% attendance while doing that course, then he/she will not be permitted to write the semester end examination and his / her earlier 'U' grade and continuous assessment marks shall continue.